Largest Verdict in a Personal Injury case

 It was estimated that 941 patients had suffered cardiac arrest at Fresenius clinics alone over a one-year period.
 Others likely suffered similar incidents at other centers as well as ailments such as heart attacks and stroke, in some cases leading to death.

 If you or a loved one suffered severe cardiac arrest related to dialysis, you should contact a dialysis attorney.
-Kline & Specter, with some 30 attorneys, seven of whom are also highly skilled doctors, has the expertise to investigate and litigate dialysis injury cases.
+Kline & Specter, with some 30 attorneys, five of whom are also highly skilled doctors, has the expertise to investigate and litigate dialysis injury cases.

 About 400,000 Americans receive dialysis, with Fresenius Medical Care treating about one-third of those patients.
 The U.S. Food and Drug Administration is investigating whether the company failed to inform customers of the potentially lethal risk of Granuflo.